 This article will help you determine whether or not it is time to consider investing in a new deck (or porch).

-Over the past 20 years, we have repaired, designed and built hundreds of decks for our clients.
+Over the past 20 years, we have repaired, designed, and built hundreds of decks for our clients.
 Many of those clients we ended up working with were facing the same dilemma as you may be, "Whether their aging deck could be saved by repairing it or if investing in a brand new deck was the way to go instead."
-Truthfully, it is sometimes a tough call to make on your own, so we advise you to call in some expert help you decide which the best option is with your existing deck.
+Truthfully, it is sometimes a tough call to make on your own, so we advise you to call in some expert to help you decide which the best option is with your existing deck.